 Social networks are a new platform for identity thieves to enter.
 This does not mean that social websites like Facebook and Twitter are aiding in the crime.
 Instead, it just means that it’s another area where criminals might try to gather information to defraud you.

-It is easy to get a full name of someone from their page, or their connections.
+It is easy to get the full name of someone from their page or their connections.
 Many security questions can also get answered with just a little research.
 For example, if the question is your mother’s hometown, the answer might show to the public on her account.
 If an attacker can find these details, they can breach your account and gain access to everything that was once private.

 That example is commonplace on Facebook, where at least 1% of accounts still use simple security questions.
-The intruder can change your password by getting the question right, and linking a new e-mail address.
+The intruder can change your password by getting the question right and linking a new e-mail address.
 Then, anything on your Facebook becomes accessible to them.
 The attacker can also impersonate you, which might get them more information.

 Facebook now has many other password recovery methods.
 It’s a good idea to look at the alternatives and choose one.
 Aside from that, you should consider whether your e-mail accounts can get breached the same way.
 An attacker might creep your Facebook, find the security question answers, and apply them to your e-mail account.
 This gets them another potential set of information, putting them a step closer to stealing your identity.

 Set different passwords for each account, even if through a password manager.
 Avoid linking and syncing accounts and e-mail addresses as much as possible.
-Remove any private or sensitive data, even if it’s just a ‘part of the puzzle’.
+Remove any private or sensitive data, even if it’s just a ‘part of the puzzle.’

 The best motto to use when dealing with privacy on the Internet is that there is none!

 Look through your conversations and see if you are giving out dangerous info.
 Many use social networks (especially Facebook) as a means of communication.
 This is even more noticeable among family members.
 If you are passing credit card information through private messages, those conversations should later get deleted.
-A hacker could stumble upon this hours, weeks, or years after the fact, and this could get used against you.
+A hacker could stumble upon this hours, weeks, or years after the fact, which could get used against you.

 Social networks thrive off interaction, but sometimes the reach extends too far.
 If it’s a personal account, such as your Facebook page, chances are you do not have anything to share with strangers.
-You would not want your kid’s pictures to end up in the hands of fixated stalker.
+You would not want your kid’s pictures to end up in the hands of a fixated stalker.
 You also wouldn’t want your information in the hands of an identity thief.

 So, why publicize so much?

 For example, Facebook dropped the ability to hide your profile from search.
 Around the same time, they made it mandatory for your main profile picture to show to the public.
 Cover photos were also made 100% public.
-Without knowing, many users had a greater amount of content and media shared to the public.
+Without knowing, many users had a greater amount of content and media shared with the public.
 You never know when risky info becomes accessible, so watch for privacy updates!